Hector Jiménez (soccer): Columbus Crew SC

 Jiménez made 23 appearances in 2015, including his 75th professional appearance on May 16 against the San Jose Earthquakes.
 He notched four assists on the season while playing at four different positions.
 However, he did not appear in the playoffs as Crew SC made a run to MLS Cup 2015, where they would fall 2–1 to the Portland Timbers.

 Jiménez racked up 25 appearances in 2016, playing five different positions.
 He made his 100th career appearance on July 3, in a 3–2 defeat to Sporting KC.
 During the 2017 season, Jiménez made 23 appearances for Columbus.
 However, in 2018, the signing of Milton Valenzuela, a young Designated Player, saw Jiménez's time on the field significantly decrease, with him only making 12 total appearances.
 However, during the 2019 season Valenzuela suffered a long-term injury which again saw Jiménez seize the starting left back position and he made a total of 23 appearances.

 In his last season with Columbus, Jiménez made a total of 10 appearances.
-One of these appearances was during the 2020 MLS Cup where Columbus beat the Seattle Sounders 3–0.
+One of these appearances was during the 2020 MLS Cup where Columbus beat Seattle Sounders FC 3–0.
 On December 14, 2020, Columbus declined their contract option on Jiménez following their 2020 season ending his time with the club.